NOW Token Trading Up 5.2% This Week (NOW)

 NOW Token Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as NOW Token directly using US dollars.
-Investors seeking to trade NOW Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy NOW Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as NOW Token directly using U.S. dollars.
+Investors seeking to acquire NOW Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NOW Token using one of the aforementioned exchanges.

 Receive News & Updates for NOW Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NOW Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.